Sanding 3D prints

 Wet sanding 3D prints involves dipping the sandpaper in water to reduce friction, minimize heat, and trap dust.
 It’s especially useful with fine grits (400 and above) when you want a polished finish.
 Water acts as a lubricant, helping the paper glide and reducing the risk of melting the plastic from heat buildup — particularly important when working with ABS or PETG.

-Just make sure your part is waterproof or already sealed, and always dry it thoroughly between grit changes.
+Just make sure your part is waterproof or sealed, and always dry it thoroughly between grit changes.

 Using a Dremel for sanding 3D prints